knedyz/GrowAGardenMacro/README.md

-# Grow a Garden Macro
+# Grow a Garden Shops Macro
 Game: https://www.roblox.com/games/126884695634066/Grow-a-Garden

 This is a small project I made because I am very bored.
 It works for me, idk if it'll work for you too but better to try. <br/>